smyth7/smythfoam/readme.md

 # Welcome

-This may become a useless brain dump, but the initial goal is to capture useful references for AI, Machine Learning and Data Science.
-I'll probably also touch on DevOps and 'all the the stuff' around [Artifical Intelligence (AI), Machine Learning (ML) and Data Science (DS)](#ai-ml-ds), including Python, Unix, [[Git]] and career advice.
+This may become a useless brain dump, but the initial goal is to capture useful references for [Artifical Intelligence (AI), Machine Learning (ML) and Data Science (DS)](#ai-ml-ds).
+I'll probably also touch on DevOps and 'all the the stuff' around AI ML DS including [[Python]], Unix, [[Git]] and career advice.
+My goal is to start building up from my Leuven slides and other updated references.
+I will list links to useful pages and articles on note-taking and tools in [[Notes]].

 Warning: do not browse directly from the github repo as the links won't work.
 Use the github pages site [https://smyth7.github.io/smythfoam/](https://smyth7.github.io/smythfoam/) instead.

-My goal is to start building up [[AIMLDS]] from my Leuven slides and other references.

-I will list links to useful pages and articles on note-taking and tools in [[Notes]]
+If a link doesn't appear yet, I've probably not added the page or it's not ready for consumption (even if it's in the repo already).

 👋 This is built from [[foam]] and I've left the initial docs here.